 What is Dupuytren's contracture?

 Dupuytren's contracture progresses slowly and is usually painless.
-The disorder develops when the tissues under the skin of the palm thicken, forming knots (nodes) and cords of tissue.
+The disorder develops when the tissues under the skin of the palm thicken, forming knots (collagen nodes or nodules) and cords of tissue.
 These cords can then shorten, pulling one or more fingers into a bent (contracted) position, which cannot be straightened.

 What are the risk factors for Dupuytren's contracture?

-The exact cause of Dupuytren's contracture has not been identified.
+The exact cause of Dupuytren's disease has not been identified.
 Factors that have been associated include:

-- Age and sex (more common in males in their 50s and 60s)
+- Age and sex (more common in males older than 40)

 - Family history